-We all know that in order to make a website interesting for visitors, we need to use images.
-Good images beautify the content and serve as a visual aid to explain it better.
-Unfortunately, they are typically the largest files on a website and therefore the biggest culprit for slowing it down.
-For this reason, we need to optimize images to reduce their size and make the website load faster.
+To make your website interesting for visitors, you need to use plenty of good images.
+They help capture the visitor’s attention and serve as a visual aid to complement the text content.
+Unfortunately, they are also typically the largest files on a website and, therefore, the biggest culprit for slowing it down.
+That is where image optimization comes into play.

-So now you know why optimizing images is so important.
-But you might still be wondering how to do it.
-This article will give you a step by step process to follow every time you upload an image to your website to make sure you get the most of it.
+In this article, we will give you a step by step process to follow every time you upload an image to your website to make sure it’s well optimized, so you get the most of it.

 Image optimization – the step by step process